-Buying your first home can be an exciting, yet sometimes intimidating process.
+Buying can be an exciting, yet sometimes intimidating process for First Time Buyers.
 Therefore, it can be useful to seek professional help in the process.
 At McElwaine Estate Agents, we’re a team of experienced real estate agents who are passionate about property and happy to offer advice to first home buyers.
 Therefore, we’ve put together a first home buyers guide to help you out.

-How much money should I save before buying my first house?
+How much money should first time buyers save?

 This will depend on a number of factors including the price of the property you’re looking at buying, your income and whether you want to pay mortgage insurance or not.
 Some experts suggest that you save 20% of your annual income before purchasing your first home, while many banks and developers will accept a deposit of just 5% of the property (with guarantors).

 Should you build or buy your first home?

 It is personal preference.
 On one hand, new homes appreciate faster than an existing house; however, they usually cost more per square foot to build than an existing house.
 There are often government grants and incentive programs to help first time buyers build new as well.

 Determining your budget can take some time; but you cannot begin looking for a home until this is set.
 To begin, have a clear idea of your total monthly income and expenses.
 Your monthly income is your after-tax income combined with any other income from assets you own after buying a home.
 Subtract your monthly expenditure (not including current rent) from your monthly income and this is what you can afford to repay on your loan each month.

 Now that you know your budget, you can determine how much money you can borrow.
 You can do this by using online calculators; however, it can be useful to visit a mortgage broker to get the most accurate idea of how much you can borrow.